 After getting out of prison, it’s important for the incarcerated parent to re-establish a relationship with his or her children.
 If at all possible, that relationship should be maintained during the person’s incarceration.
 Once released, it’s important for the person to let the appropriate government authorities know that child support payments will be resumed as soon as possible if they were not being made while the individual was behind bars.

-An experienced Maryland family law attorney may be able to offer further information about incarcerated parents and their financial obligations regarding their children.
+An experienced family lawyer Frederick, MD trusts may be able to offer further information about incarcerated parents and their financial obligations regarding their children.
 Child support comes with many rules and issues.
 A lawyer can clarify those areas of the law that are confusing and help come up with a plan to address any unresolved issues.